slowernews/wisdom-tldr/chapters/introduction.md

 > *'There comes a time when you ought to start doing what you want.
 Take a job that you love.
 You will jump out of bed in the morning.
 I think you are out of your mind if you keep taking jobs that you don't like because you think it will look good on your resume.' -- Warren Buffett*

 <!--
+> *'I'd rather be hated for who I am, than loved for who I am not.' -- Kurt Cobain'*

 > *'Quem não chora não mama.'*

 > *'How we spend our days is how we spend our lives.' -- Annie Dillard*